TheCreateGM/optimize-macos/README.md

 - Creating home directories with proper permissions

 This is particularly useful for setting up lab environments, testing, or when preparing multiple workstations.

+## 📄 License

+This script is provided as-is for educational and personal use.
+Use at your own risk and always backup your data before running system maintenance scripts.

+## 🤝 Contributing

+Feel free to submit issues, feature requests, or improvements to make this script better for the macOS community.

 ---